-Most specifically on the instructional side, after reviewing the data analysis, observing classrooms, and reviewing curricular resources, it was discovered that there was major gap in Tier 1 teacher-led intensive, systematic, explicit instruction of all foundational reading skills in grades K-3.
-Additionally, there are clear teacher gaps of foundational reading instruction knowledge.
-The school is working to incorporate the research based Five Components of Reading model, with a major emphasis on adding specific foundational reading elements including, but not limited to, phonological awareness (spoken word awareness, syllables, phonemes), phonemic awareness, alphabet letter and sound recognition, phonics/word study, print concepts, and sight words.
+After reviewing the data, observing classrooms, and reviewing curricular resources, it was discovered that there was a gap in Tier 1 teacher-led intensive, systematic, explicit instruction of all foundational reading skills in grades K-3.
+Lincoln Park Academy is working to incorporate the research-based Five Components of Reading model, with a major emphasis on adding specific foundational reading elements including, but not limited to, phonological awareness (spoken word awareness, syllables, phonemes), phonemic awareness, alphabet letter and sound recognition, phonics/word study, print concepts, and sight words.
 Additionally, the school is working to implement guided reading to provide small group direct instruction differentiated toward student needs in the Five Components of Reading model.
+Additional time for nonsense words and nonsense word of the day will be added to the literacy block to increase achievement with fluency and comprehension.
 With the emphasis on foundational reading skills, teachers will still need to include vocabulary, fluency, and comprehension skills to ensure students are being provided access to mastery of all reading components.

-In grades, 4-5 is it clear that there was a lack on emphasis on the Ohio Learning Standards during SY 2015-2016 and SY 2016-2017, and still in SY2017-2018 specifically on comprehension instruction in the classroom.
+In grades, 4-5 is it clear that there was a lack on emphasis on the Ohio Learning Standards during SY 2016-2017 and SY 2017-2018, and still in SY2018-2019 specifically on comprehension and fluency instruction in the classroom.
 Because of the lack of foundational reading knowledge, students are entering the intermediate and middle grades with a reading gap.
 Without the foundational skills necessary to reading, students have not been able to master fluency, academic vocabulary, and reading comprehension.
 Teachers have been working tirelessly to help fill the gaps, but according to the NWEA data, are still missing an emphasis on grade-level mastery of comprehension skills.

-In all grades, there has been a lack of screening, tracking, and progress monitoring of foundational reading skills.
-The leadership and teachers are unaware of which students have mastered which skills, and therefore are having a difficult time using data to inform small group instruction.
+There is an implemented plan for screening, tracking, and progress monitoring of foundational reading skills.
+The Phonics Inventory will be implemented quarterly to better track fluency mastery.
+The leadership and teachers are aware of which students have mastered which skills, and therefore are using data to inform small group instruction.
 An emphasis on using standards-based data to drive instruction through research-based instructional strategies and utilizing data in small groups to reteach will lead to improved mastery for students.